NVIDIA/nvmath-python/docs/sphinx/overview.rst

 The APIs provided by nvmath-python can be categorized into:

-- **Host APIs**: Invoked from the host and executed in the chosen space (currently limited to single GPUs).
+- **Host APIs**: Invoked from the host and executed in the chosen space.
+While all host APIs support the GPU execution space, select APIs also support CPU and distributed (multi-node multi-GPU) execution spaces.
 - **Device APIs**: Called directly from within CUDA kernels.

-nvmath-python is dedicated to delivering the following key features and commitments:
+The nvmath-python library is dedicated to delivering the following key features and
+commitments:

 1. **Logical Feature Parity**: While the Pythonic API surface (the number of APIs and the complexity of each) is more concise compared to that of the C libraries, it provides